1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Acute Posthemorrhagic Anemia in Houston

-• Iron therapy: Oral iron supplements or IV iron infusions rebuild iron stores depleted by sudden blood loss.
+• Iron therapy: Oral supplements of iron or IV iron infusion replaces the lost iron stores on the body caused by abrupt blood loss.

 Book an Appointment Today